MonitSharma/Anime-and-Kdrama/README.md

 <li> Genre: The genre(s) that the kdrama falls under.
 <li> Title: The title of the drama.
 <li> Synopsis: A concise overview of the plot.
-<lI> Where to Watch?: The place to watch!.
+<lI> Where to Watch?: The place to watch!

-Take your time to browse through the KDrama folder and find captivating kdramas that will keep you hooked from start to finish!
+Take your time to browse through the KDrama folder and find captivating K-dramas that will keep you hooked from start to finish!

 ![Images](https://github.com/MonitSharma/Anime-and-Kdrama/blob/main/images/qw.png)